-The law requires all employers to report all newly hired or rehired employees to the New Employee Registry (NER) within 20 days of their start-of-work date, which is the first day services were performed for wages.
+Employers are required to report all newly hired or rehired employees to the New Employee Registry (NER) within 20 days of their start-of-work date, which is the first day services were performed for wages.

-- NEWLY HIRED employees are those individuals who have not previously been included on your payroll. - REHIRED employees are those individuals who were previously included on your payroll, left your employment, and were rehired after a separation of at least 60 consecutive days.
+- Newly Hired employees are individuals who have not previously been included on your payroll. - Rehired employees are individuals who were previously included on your payroll, left your employment, and were rehired after a separation of at least 60 consecutive days.

 The NER assists California's Department of Child Support Services and the Department of Justice in locating parents to collect delinquent child support payments.
-The NER also cross-matches the employees actual start-of-work date (not the date hired) data with the Unemployment Insurance (UI) benefit file.
+The NER also crossmatches the employees actual start-of-work date (not the date hired) data with the Unemployment Insurance (UI) benefit file.
 This will result in the early detection and prevention of UI benefit overpayments.